Zhabokrych

-Zhabokrych (Жабокрич, Żabokrzycz) is a village in Ukraine's Podolia region in present-day Tulchyn Raion, Vinnytsia Oblast, about 290 kilometres (180 miles) northwest of Odessa.
-It is located at 48° 23' 0" North, 28° 59' 0" East. and 11 km from Kryzhopil.
+Zhabokrych (Жабокрич, Żabokrzycz) is a village in Ukraine's Podolia region in present-day Tulchyn Raion, Vinnytsia Oblast, about 290 kilometres (180 miles) northwest of Odesa.
+It is located in the historic region of Podolia, 11 km from Kryzhopil.

 The town name means frog croak and the climate is continental.

 History

+Żabokrzycz, as it was called in Polish, was a private town of the Skarbek noble family, administratively located in the Bracław County in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+Following the Second Partition of Poland in 1793, it was annexed by Russia.